BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

     * e.g.: in less than 10 minutes on a Bitcoin-like network, in less than 2.5 minutes on a Litecoin-like network, in less than 15 seconds on an Ethereum-like network

 Do note that there may still be solutions for some of these situations within the Bitcoin ecosystem.
-For example, payment channels are rapidly addressing questions of liquidity and payment finality, while related cryptocurrencies such as Zcash allow for secrecy using "shielded" transactions.
+For example, payment channels such as Lightning are rapidly addressing questions of liquidity and payment finality, while related cryptocurrencies such as Zcash allow for secrecy using "shielded" transactions.

 ## About Other Technologies